libavg/libavg/sphinxdoc/events.rst

         .. py:attribute:: contact

             The :py:class:`Contact` that the event belongs to, if there is one.
-Read-only
+            Read-only.

+        .. py:attribute:: cursorid

+            An numerical identifier for the current cursor.

         .. py:attribute:: node